-the skin is broken from scratching and the person has allergic reaction to poison ivy in the blood stream.
+The skin is broken from scratching due to an allergic reaction to poison ivy.

-No - mupirocin is an antibacterial ointment used to treat infection.
+No - mupirocin is an antibacterial ointment used to treat skin infections and will not treat an itchy rash.
 It should only be used on the recommendation of a doctor.

 Talk with your pharmacist for professional advice.